 Some of the most common questions about surrogacy understandably center around compensation.
 How much do surrogates get paid, and how is compensation determined?
 While surrogates in the United States can expect a standard payment, she may be eligible for additional surrogate compensation as well.
 We’ll explore who receives it, when and why to create a clearer picture of the generous surrogate compensation package at ConceiveAbilities.

 While payment amounts do vary, the majority of reputable surrogacy agencies offer a package between $24,000 to $45,000.
-With ConceiveAbilities, however, most first-time surrogates can anticipate generous surrogate mother pay ranging between $48,000-$55,000 and increasing according to individual circumstances.
+With ConceiveAbilities, however, most first-time surrogates can anticipate generous surrogate mother pay ranging between $44,000-$55,000 and increasing according to individual circumstances.
+Our repeat surrogates can earn up to $62,000.
 It’s a reflection of our rigorous screening process, and our belief that a remarkable choice deserves recognition.

 There are a multitude of factors impacting surrogate compensation, such as: